 - Treating the underlying cause: Because SPD is associated with several comorbidities, it is important to talk to your doctor about diagnosis and treatment of these other conditions where applicable.

 - Making sensory adjustments: Talk to your child’s teacher and work with other caretakers to make sensory changes, like eliminating fluorescent lighting, changing the type of chair they sit in, or eliminating distracting noises.
 It can also be helpful to add sensory elements to your child’s day, such as using a vibrating toothbrush, setting the table, eating crunchy foods, etc.

 - Occupational therapy: Occupational therapists (OTs) work to ensure that their clients can function to the best of their abilities in all occupational areas, whether that is gaining, re-gaining, or maintaining functions.
 OTs can be referred to you though your child’s school, or you can seek them out at a private practice.
 OTs commonly use sensory integration (SI) therapy to assist children with SPDs, because it uses specific movements, resistive body work, and sensory tools to help children with SPDs reach their optimal level of sensory arousal (8).
 There is not enough evidence to say with certainty that occupational therapy is effective in treating SPDs, but many children with SPDs find OT extremely helpful.
 Many parents have high praise for occupational therapy and say that it really helps their children, but each child is different so it is best to try multiple methods to see what works best for them.
 Work with your child’s OT or pediatrician to set goals for your child.

 Are there medications available to help my child with SPD?

-There are no recommended medications to treat children with sensory processing disorder.
+There are no medications that are recommended specifically to treat children with sensory processing disorders (2), although medications may be recommended for co-occurring conditions.
 Lifestyle changes are found to be the best way to improve the quality of life for those who have sensory processing disorders.